The Revival of Philosemitism in Europe

 This website is the internet gateway of Philosemitism and our relating projects; researching, re-introducing and reviving in Europe this word and this concept.
 Our practical goal is, to raise awareness of the better sides of coexistence between Jews and non-Jews – we call Philosemitism – and to promote it in practice; first in East-Central Europe, then in entire Europe.

-We are initiating a series of research projects and books in Europe to promote this concept.
+We are doing a series of research projects and popular-scholarly books in Europe to promote this concept.
 Our greatest achievement till now is the first book of the series published: “Ki szereti a zsidókat?
 A magyar filoszemitizmus” / – (Who likes the Jews?
 Hungarian Philosemitism – Endre MOZES at al., Noran Libro, Budapest 2014, 368pp ).
-Beside my several own writings I invited renowned contemporary Hungarian co-authors who wrote about as many aspects of the subject.****
+Beside my several own writings I invited renowned contemporary Hungarian co-authors who wrote about as many aspects of the subject.**** A score of favourable media reflections has been received and, even more significantly, actual applications in education – like in the mandatory course of Holocaust education in the Pazmany Peter Catholic University of Hungary – are in progress.
+But of course still a long way to go until philosemitism becomes a household word – and value – in Hungary and elsewhere.

-The English translation of the book has started, the English edition scheduled for the second half of 2019.
-Research takes place about further similar projects in that region , with outstanding partners in Poland the Czech and Slovak Republics; and recently also into the past and present of Philosemitism in some Western European countries too.
+Similar research takes place about further similar projects in that region , with outstanding partners in Poland the Czech and Slovak Republics; but recently also into the past and present coexistence, or philosemitism, in several Western European countries too.
+Much more common, than usually assumed.

 The first reaction to our projects is, usually, surprise: Why Philosemitism???
 We hear more about Antisemitism, don’t we?